-The award of Diploma in Nursing Studies (Access) will be available to students who successfully complete all six modules in Part I of the Bachelor of Nursing Studies (Modular) or Bachelor of Science (Modular) degree programmes.
-This award is only available to students who wish to exit the programme on completion of Part I, and who do not proceed to Part 2 of the degree examination.
-Students who successfully complete Part I and do not qualify for exemptions from any of the six modules may apply for the award of Diploma in Nursing Studies (Access).
+The award of Diploma in Nursing Studies (Access) will be available to students who successfully complete all five modules in Part 1 of the Bachelor of Nursing Studies (Modular) or Bachelor of Science (Modular) degree programmes.
+This award is only available to students who wish to exit the programme on completion of Part 1, and who do not proceed to Part 2 of the degree examination.
+Students who successfully complete Part 1 and do not qualify for exemptions from any of the six modules may apply for the award of Diploma in Nursing Studies (Access).

-Entry requirements, course components and examinations for this Diploma are as outlined in Part I of the Bachelor of Nursing Studies (Modular)/Bachelor of Science (Nursing) (Modular) degree.
+Entry requirements, course components and examinations for this Diploma are as outlined in Part 1 of the Bachelor of Nursing Studies (Modular)/Bachelor of Science (Nursing) (Modular) degree.

-DEGREE OF BACHELOR OF SCIENCE IN MIDWIFERY (BSc) (MODULAR)
+DEGREE OF BACHELOR OF SCIENCE (MIDWIFERY) (MODULAR) (BSc)

-The Bachelor of Science in Midwifery (Modular) is designed for persons who are both registered nurses and registered midwives.
-Students must also have successfully completed Part I of the UCD Bachelor of Science (Nursing) (Modular) or equivalent to gain entry to the programme.
-Candidates may apply for exemptions from the Part I requirement provided they have completed comparable accredited modules.
+The Bachelor of Science in Midwifery is designed for persons who are both registered nurses and registered midwives.
+Students must also have successfully completed Part 1 of the UCD Bachelor of Science (Nursing) (Modular) or equivalent to gain entry to the programme.
+Candidates may apply for exemptions from the Part 1 requirement provided they have completed comparable accredited modules.
 Exemptions are subject to the approval of the Faculty of Medicine.
 There are six degree modules in Part 2.
-Successful completion of degree level modules at UCD/NUI leads to the award of Bachelor of Science (Midwifery) (Modular).
-The minimum time for completion of the degree modules is one calendar year, with a maximum time limit of three years.
-University examinations will be held on completion of modules.
+Successful completion of degree level modules at UCD/NUI leads to the award of Bachelor of Science (Midwifery).